TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-ipfilter.md

 **The Option 'Accept connection from within public Azure datacenters' is not selected**
 <br>
 [Cosmos DB Article: Allow requests from global Azure datacenters or other sources within Azure](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-firewall#allow-requests-from-global-azure-datacenters-or-other-sources-within-azure)
-* Adding 0.0.0.0 as a whitelisted IP does not allow access for any other IP ranges to your Azure Cosmos DB account.
+* The 0.0.0.0 address restricts requests to your Azure Cosmos DB account from Azure datacenter IP range.
+This setting does not allow access for any other IP ranges to your Azure Cosmos DB account.

 **If you are having connectivity issues with your Cosmos DB account with IP firewall enabled**